dhurlburtusa/shortcuts/npm/package.template.json.md

     }
   ],
   /**
    * A description of your npm package.
-This helps people discover your package as it's listed in `npm search`.
+This helps people discover your package as
+   * it's listed in `npm search`.
    */
   "description": "",
   /**
    * An array of keywords related to your npm package.
-This helps people discover your package as it's listed in
+This helps people discover
-   * `npm search`.
+   * your package as it's listed in `npm search`.
    */
   "keywords": ["", ""],
   /**
    * The url to the project homepage.
    *
    * NOTE: This is not the same as "url".
-If you put a "url" field, then the registry will think it's a redirection to
+If you put a "url" field, then the
-   * your package that has been published somewhere else */
+   * registry will think it's a redirection to your package that has been published
+   * somewhere else.
+   */
   "homepage": "",
   /**
-   * The url to your project's issue tracker and / or the email address to which issues should be reported.
-These
+   * The URL to your project's issue tracker and / or the email address to which
-   * are helpful for people who encounter issues with your package.
+   * issues should be reported.
+These are helpful for people who encounter issues
+   * with your package.
    *
    * You can specify either one or both values.
-If you want to provide only a url, you can specify the value for
+If you want to provide only a URL,
-   * "bugs" as a simple string instead of an object.
+   * you can specify the value for "bugs" as a simple string instead of an object.
    *
-   * If a url is provided, it will be used by the `npm bugs` command.
+   * If a URL is provided, it will be used by the `npm bugs` command.
    *
    * Examples:
    *